Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Imprecise statistical model

 The all-or-nothing, missing-or-not case discussed above is a special case of a more general situation of what's called {\em coarse data} \citep[e.g.,][]{couso.dubois.2018, guillaume.dubois.2020, heitjan.rubin.1991, schreiber2000}.
 An interesting, imprecise-probabilistic perspective is to treat the (coarse) data as set-valued observations that, by definition, contain the respective precise-but-unobservable data point.
 A simple example of this case is rounding: all measurement devices have limited precision, so every numerical data point that's ever been recorded is really an interval determined by the measurement device's precision.
 Another case is {\em censored} observations common in reliability and biomedical applications, for example, a patient's time of remission occurred sometime between two consecutive check-ups at the clinic \citep[e.g.,][]{km.book}.
 Let $Y_i \subseteq \YY$ denote the coarsened version of the ``ideal'' data point $X_i$, with the link between them being that $X_i$ is an {\em almost sure selector} of $Y_i$, which means that $Y_i \ni X_i$ with probability~1 \citep[][Ch.~2.5]{nguyen.book}.
 The missing-data problem described above corresponds to the special case where $Y_i$ equals either $\{X_i\}$ or $\YY$ and the missingness indicator $Z_i$ determines which of the two cases it is.
 Under this coarsening framework, there would often be a posited model $\prob_{X|\theta}$ for the ideal data point $X_i$ and some description of the coarsening process $X_i \mapsto Y_i$, which may be stochastic and might depend on $\theta$.
 These together determine a marginal distribution $\prob_{Y|\theta}$ for the observable coarsened data $Y$, whose probability mass function---with admittedly sloppy notation---is given by

 This expression pools together the model for $X_i$ and a conditional distribution of $Y_i$, given $X_i$, which describes the coarsening process; in general, both of these pieces depend on $\theta$.
-Without additional assumptions, one would be faced to deal directly with random sets and their distributional properties, which is equivalent to working with an imprecise model or a set of precise distributions for the unobservable $X_i$'s.
+Without additional assumptions, one must deal directly with random sets and their distributional properties, which is equivalent to working with an imprecise model or a set of precise distributions for the unobservable $X_i$'s.
 Those statisticians who frequently deal with coarsened or censored data might not recognize this need to consider random sets, and that's because the typical applications are presented with additional assumptions, implicitly or explicitly stated, that simplify the problem.
 For example, the common {\em coarsening at random} (CAR) assumption implies that $p_\theta(y_i \mid x_i)$ is constant in $(x_i,\theta)$.
-In that case, when considering likelihoods, as is done in the IM framework developed in this paper, proportionality constants can be ignored, and the expression in the above display simplifies to
+In that case, when considering likelihoods, as in this paper's approach, proportionality constants can be ignored, and the expression in the above display simplifies to

 which is just a model-based (precise) probability calculation, namely, that the ideal data $X_i$ happens to be contained in $y_i$.
 This amounts to ignoring the coarsening process and, in turn, the random set aspect of the problem, because CAR assumes that the coarsening is non-informative.
 Whether CAR is a justifiable assumption is determined by the context of the problem, not by the convenience it affords the data analyst.